 11 Nov Stem cells – sources and effects

 Stem cells are ‘blank’ cells that have not yet specialized to take on a specific function in the body.
 However, they hold an excellent potential to differentiate into many different types of cells in the body.
-In fact, this is how embryos develop into a fully functioning baby.
+In fact, this is how embryos develop into fully functioning babies.